 Tau Kappa Epsilon fraternity, Iota Chapter, was granted its charter in 1917.
 The fraternity believes that the essential elements of true brotherhood are love, charity, and esteem.
 Tau Kappa Epsilon on campus boasts that its campus membership includes former President Ronald Reagan.

-Deviladies, a dance team, entertains the fans of Eureka College football and basketball teams during their half-time breaks, encourages interest in these athletic events, and helps promote school spirit.
+The Dance Team entertains the fans of Eureka College football and basketball teams during their half-time breaks, encourages interest in these athletic events, and helps promote school spirit.

 The goal of Alpha Phi Omega is to assemble College Students in a national service fraternity in the fellowship of principles derived from Boy Scouts, develop leadership, promote friendship and provide service and further freedom that is our national, educational & intellectual heritage